awaudindev/nuxt-starter-template/README.md

 ## About The Project

-This project is a frontend part of integration between mobile apps and php framework data processing
+This project is a frontend part of integration between mobile apps and php framework data processing.

-Here are the link to mobile apps and php framework:
+Here are the link to mobile apps and php framework repository:
 * [![Laravel][Laravel-repo]][Laravel-url]
 * [![Flutter][Flutter-repo]][Flutter-url]

-## Setup
+## Getting Started

+### Installation

 Make sure to install the dependencies: